hyperledger-gerrit-archive/fabric-cop/README.md

       server server3 <hostname:port>
 ```

+#### Postgres

 When starting up the COP servers specify the database that you would like to connect to.
-In your COP configuration file, the following should be present:
+In your COP configuration file, the following should be present for a Postgres database:

 cop.json
 ```